ilDon/changelog-flow/README.md

 #### Versioning

-`@BOHR/changelogger` will ask you what kind of update you are making, based on the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications:
+`changelog-flow` will ask you what kind of update you are making, based on the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) specifications:

 - _patch_: for making backwards-compatible bug fixes;
 - _minor_: for adding one or more functionalities in a backwards-compatible manner;
 - _major_: for making incompatible API changes.

-You can also skip this step by setting the `updateType` variable when running the command `bohr-cglg` (see #Options).
+You can also skip this step by setting the `updateType` variable when running the command `cglg` (see #Options).

 You will then be guided through the process described for `Stashing new log entries for a future update`.
 In this case, once done, selecting `Save changes and update the CHANGELOG` will: